richardbiely/gaia-ecs/README.md

 ### Priorities

-Nowdays, CPUs have multiple cores.
+Nowadays, CPUs have multiple cores.
 Each of them is capable of running at different frequencies depending on the system's power-saving requirements and workload.
 Some CPUs contain cores designed to be used specifically in high-performance or efficiency scenarios.
 Or, some systems even have multiple CPUs.

-Therefore, it is important to have the abilitly to utilize these CPU features with the right workload for our needs.
+Therefore, it is important to have the ability to utilize these CPU features with the right workload for our needs.
 Gaia-ECS allows jobs to be assigned a priority tag.
 You can either create a high-priority jobs (default) or low-priority ones.

 The operating system should try to schedule the high-priority jobs to cores with highest level of performance (either performance cores, or cores with highest frequency etc.).
 Low-priority jobs are to target slowest cores (either efficiency cores, or cores with lowest frequency).